martinboller/gse/README.md

 1. Modify env file to match your environment (only really needed if you need to send mail), however you may want to personalize it.

-2. To install a primary, run: *apt update ; apt -y full-upgrade ; apt -y install git; git clone https://github.com/martinboller/gse.git; cd gse/installfiles/; chmod 755 \*.sh; install-gse.sh*
+2. To install a primary, run: *export DEBIAN_FRONTEND=noninteractive; apt update ; apt -y full-upgrade ; apt -y install git; git clone https://github.com/martinboller/gse.git; cd gse/installfiles/; chmod 755 \*.sh; ./install-gse.sh*

-3. Install secondaries by running: *apt update ; apt -y full-upgrade ; apt -y install git; git clone https://github.com/martinboller/gse.git; cd gse/installfiles/; chmod 755 \*.sh; install-gse-secondary.sh*¹ - When the secondary is finished installing the script returns the hostname and password needed to connect the secondary to the primary, however if you cleared the screen or forgot it, it can be found in /var/lib/gvm/greenboneuser on the secondary scanner in question.
+3. Install secondaries by running: *export DEBIAN_FRONTEND=noninteractive; apt update ; apt -y full-upgrade ; apt -y install git; git clone https://github.com/martinboller/gse.git; cd gse/installfiles/; chmod 755 \*.sh; ./install-gse-secondary.sh*¹ - When the secondary is finished installing the script returns the hostname and password needed to connect the secondary to the primary, however if you cleared the screen or forgot it, it can be found in /var/lib/gvm/greenboneuser on the secondary scanner in question.

 4. To connect the secondaries to the primary, on the primary, run: ./add-secondary-to-primary.sh and enter the hostname or ip and password for the secondary.